awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

 When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning up resources](gs-cleanup.md) to delete the resources you created\.

 **Note**
-The CLI commands in this exercise were tested on Linux\.
-For information about using the CLI commands on Windows, see [Specifying parameter values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) in the *AWS Command Line Interface User Guide*\.
+The AWS CLI commands in this exercise were tested on Linux\.
+For information about using the AWS CLI commands on Windows, see [Specifying parameter values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) in the *AWS Command Line Interface User Guide*\.

 ## Step 1: Import training data<a name="gs-create-ds"></a>